Buddhas of Bamiyan: Adjoining caves

-Attacks on the Buddha's statue
+Attacks on the statues

-In 1221, with the advent of Genghis Khan, "a terrible disaster befell Bamiyan".
-Nevertheless, the statues were spared.
-The Mughal founder Babur wrote in September 1528 that he ordered both be destroyed.
-Later, the Mughal emperor Aurangzeb tried to use heavy artillery to destroy the statues.
-The legs of the Buddhas were broken because of Aurangzeb's action.
-Another attempt to destroy the Bamiyan statues was made by the 18th century Persian king Nader Afshar, directing cannon fire at them.

-The Afghan king Abdur Rahman Khan in the 19th century destroyed the upper part of the face of the larger figure during a military campaign against a Hazara rebellion in the area.

-1998 to 2001 – Taliban
+Taliban incursions (1998–2001)

 During the Afghan Civil War, the area around the Buddhas was initially under the control of the Hezbe Wahdat—part of the Northern Alliance—who were against the Taliban.
 However, Mazar-i-Sharif fell in August 1998, and the Bamyan valley was entirely surrounded by Taliban.
 The town was captured on 13 September 1998 after a successful blockade.